 An uncontested divorce is the simplest and most inexpensive way to get divorced in Alabama.
 If you are seeking a cheap divorce lawyer in Talladega, Sylacauga, Childersburg, Lincoln or anywhere in Talladega County, then call us today.

-- We are currently charging $290 for uncontested divorces without minor children.
+- We are currently charging $390 for simple uncontested divorces without minor children.

-- We are currently charging $390 for uncontested divorces with minor children.
+- We are currently charging $490 for simple uncontested divorces with minor children.

-This does not include the filing fee that each county requires to file your case.
 If you live in Talladega or the surrounding areas of Sylacauga, Childersburg, or Lincoln, then you will likely be filing your divorce in Talladega County.
 Talladega is the county seat of Talladega County, and the county courthouse is located in downtown Talladega with a courthouse annex in Sylacauga.
 Each county charges a fee to file your divorce.
-The filing fee in Talladega County filing fee is about $268.

 If you are considering filing for divorce in the Talladega area, then the first thing to decide is whether the divorce will be contested or uncontested.
 If you and your spouse have already reached an agreement before the divorce is filed, then that is sometimes called an uncontested or no fault divorce.